Stuart Forster reviews a stay at the luxury Marina Mandarin Singapore hotel.

 The hotel has 575 rooms and suites.

-I have been allocated a modern, spacious room with a king-size bed.
+I’m staying in a modern, spacious room with a king-size bed.
 An abstract contemporary painting hangs over the desk where I make use of the free wi-fi to check emails and check into my next flight.
-Meanwhile, CNN News, something I only watch when I’m in hotels, plays on the flat-screen television.
+Meanwhile, CNN News plays on the flat-screen television.

 The marble bathroom features a bathtub and a walk-in shower cubicle.

-I wish I was staying longer and could make use of the room for a couple of days but I have to hit the road again.
+I wish I was staying longer but I have to hit the road again.
 Ultimately, if you want to return to a hotel, then you know it’s made a positive impression.

 The Marina Mandarin Singapore